-Parents/Carers of: Class We have continued to monitorattendance, but since our letter dated to you on thewe have seen no improvement to your child's attendance record. 's attendance remains at an unsatisfactory level of just% and's has missed a total ofdays from school since the start of the academic year.
+Parents/Carers of: .....
+Class .....

+We have continued to monitor.....attendance, but since our letter dated to you on the.....we have seen no improvement to your child's attendance record.

+......'s attendance remains at an unsatisfactory level of just.....% and ......'s has missed a total of......days from school since the start of the academic year.

 As I have previously explained, it is absolutely vital that children attend school every day.
 Your child will have missed important learning and concepts while being absent.
-Research indicates that there is a strong link between attendance and attainment and we are convinced that 'every lesson counts'. and we are convinced that every lesson counts.
+Research indicates that there is a strong link between attendance and attainment and we are convinced that 'every lesson counts'.

 We accept that the occasional absence due to sickness may at times be unavoidable.
-However, it is your legal responsibility to ensure that your child attends school regularly and is on time. regularly und is on time.
-Please be advised that no further absences will be authorised unless supported by medical evidence (e.g. hospital appointment letter, copy of G.P. prescription etc.) We hope to see an immediate and sustained improvement in's attendance.
-Yours sincerely, Tours sincerery, Mrs Davies Head Teacher
+However, it is your legal responsibility to ensure that your child attends school regularly and is on time.

+Please be advised that no further absences will be authorised unless supported by medical evidence (e.g. hospital appointment letter, copy of G.P. prescription etc.)

+We hope to see an immediate and sustained improvement in.......'s attendance.

+Yours sincerely,

+Mrs Lamb Head Teacher